-In the 21 years that Heather Haugland has been with the McDowell Group, she has served in a wide variety of roles: project manager, analyst, editor, survey designer, facilitator, and presenter, among others.
+In the 21 years that Heather Haugland has been with the firm, she has served in a wide variety of roles: project manager, analyst, editor, survey designer, facilitator, and presenter, among others.
 While Heather has experience in a range of industries, she has particular depth in the tourism, education, and maritime sectors.

 Heather is considered one of Alaska’s leading tourism industry analysts, having worked on a wide array of projects for the State of Alaska, large and small communities in both Alaska and Washington State, and private sector clients.
 She has managed visitor research projects involving tens of thousands of visitor surveys, using both online and intercept methodologies, and frequently conducts market demand assessments.